How to Action Items in Meeting Minutes | Wrike

 Meeting minutes lay the foundation for future business discussions around strategy and next steps.
 As such, you need to know how to write meeting minutes effectively to minimize the risk of confusion or misinterpretation of instructions or action items.

 There are several key elements you’ll want to include whenever you take meeting minutes.
-These range from the individual meeting notes with action items and their respective due dates to overarching goals and any additional notes.
+These include:

 Note the finer details